Demasoni Cichlid Tank Requirements and Care

 Caring for Demasoni cichlids is relatively easy, but it’s not recommended for beginner aquarists.
 The fish is tiny in size and highly aggressive.

-Another essential care is ensuring that your Demasoni cichlids don’t develop the Malawi Bloat.
+Another essential care requirement is ensuring that your Demasoni cichlids don’t develop the Malawi Bloat.
 This usually occur when the fish isn’t properly taken care of, or the aquarium is not well maintained.
 Demasoni cichlids are easy to care for when they are small, and they can usually adopt to various kinds of food offered due to their omnivorous nature.

 Conclusion